2007 Estonian parliamentary election: Electoral system

 In 2007 Estonia held its and the world's first national Internet election.
 Voting was available from February 26 to 28.
 A total of 30,275 citizens (3.4%) used Internet voting.

 Electronic voting in Estonia began in October 2005 local elections when Estonia became the first country to have legally binding general elections using the Internet as a means of casting the vote and was declared a success by the Estonian election officials.

-The electoral system was a two-tier semi-open list proportional representation system with a 5% (27,510.65 votes) election threshold.
+The electoral system was a two-tier semi-open list proportional representation system with a 5% (27,510.65 votes for this election) election threshold.